daomtthuan/udacity-react-project-2/README.md

 - I use `ReduxJS` (with `ReduxJS toolkit`) to store global state.
 Specifically here is storing authenticated users.
 - Beside that, I wrote basic Authenticate flow logic and put in `~/src/plugins/auth` to manage authentication of this application.
 - I improved and do more small features in this project.
 Because, I think it will be nice to have.
+- I setup `Jest` for unit test.
+I write UT for core components of this application and UT for Mockup API.
+I put all UT files in `~/test` folder.

 ## Setup and Start